 - The School Secretary will deal with all issues in relation to fees.
 She is contactable at the School number: (01) 6618181 between 8.30 am and 3.30 pm, Monday to Friday during term time.
 During holiday time phone messages and emails are checked regularly.
 The secretary’s email is: email@example.com

 - We have a couple of options for the payment of fees.
-Fees may be paid in full on or before the end of August.
+Fees may be paid in full on or before the end of the first week of August.
 Fees may also be paid by standing order over 9 months.
 Please use your child’s name as a reference in all payments.

 - You will need to provide your child’s birth certificate and Personal Public Service (PPS) number if applicable.